nokia/SReXperts/hackathon/activities/containerlab-b-start/README.md

 ## Clean up all deployed labs

-As the last step, you may destroy and cleanup all the deployed labs in your environment.
+As the last step, you may destroy and cleanup the deployed labs in your environment:

 ```
+sudo clab destroy -t lab.clab.yml --cleanup
-sudo clab destroy --all --cleanup
+sudo clab destroy -t startup-clab.yml --cleanup
 ```